lunanerdderg/MLA-on-Linux.github.io/README.md

 # Licenses

-*This is a simplified, non-comprehensive guide to the Attribution-NonCommercial-ShareAlike 4.0 International license, and should not be taken as legal advice.*
+*This is a simplified, non-comprehensive guide to the Attribution-NonCommercial-ShareAlike 4.0 International license, and should not be taken as legal advice.
+Please consult a lawyer before taking any action.*

 Everything on these webpages except for the fonts are written by me and under this license.